-Each institution deducts a uniform lump-sum allowance from its reserve requirement in each Member State in which it has an establishment.
-The size of the lump-sum allowance is specified in the ECB Regulation on minimum reserves.
-The granting of such an allowance shall be without prejudice to the legal obligations of institutions subject to the Eurosystem's minimum reserve system (72).
+Each institution deducts an allowance of EUR 100 000 from its reserve requirement in each Member State in which it has an establishment.
+The granting of such an allowance shall be without prejudice to the legal obligations of institutions subject to the Eurosystem's minimum reserve system (77).